Census

 - Provides easy access to summary tables and time series of population, housing, agriculture, and economic data, along with GIS-compatible boundary files, for years from 1790 through the present and for all levels of U.S. census geography, including states, counties, tracts, and blocks.
 More information about NHGIS.

-- Decennial Census Population and Housing Counts: By Decade
+- Decennial Census of Population and Housing By Decades

-- Begins with 1790.
+- Officially begins with 1790.
 Follows the evolution of the decennial census by detailing the events surrounding each of them.
-Click on a decade to view publications available, such as 1790 Census: Heads of Families.
+Click on a decade to view publications available.
+New platform may only have selected publications available at this time, such as 1790 Census: Heads of Families.

 Texas Information

-- The Texas State Data Center and Office of the State Demographer, functions as a focal point for the distribution of Census information for Texas.
+- Functions as a focal point for the distribution of Census information for Texas.
 The Center also disseminates population estimates and projections for Texas, as well as other information from the federal government, state government, and other sources.
-The TSDC is part of the State Data Center System, a national network of 52 centers (all 50 states, Puerto Rico and the Virgin Islands) started in 1978.
+The TDC is part of the State Data Center System, a national network of 52 centers (all 50 states, Puerto Rico and the Virgin Islands) started in 1978.

 Other